fumiya-nakano-DE/SDH_kfy25/README.md

 This README has been updated to reflect recent changes in the repository (Oct 2025): a parallel OSC listener helper in `sendosc.py`, a per-template FontAwesome toggle for offline use, and an added `STROKE_OFFSET` UI control.

-## Quick highlights (recent changes)

-- Added a background OSC listener helper to `sendosc.py` which can start an OSC receiver on port 50100 and print incoming messages while the sender continues to run.
-- The WebUI templates now include a small HTML-level toggle to enable/disable FontAwesome icons (`USE_FA` variable in `templates/index.html`) so the UI works offline when FA is disabled.
-- A new slider for `STROKE_OFFSET` was added to the WebUI (range -3000 ..
-3000, step 100) so you can shift stroke center per-frame.

-## Features

-- WebUI for real-time control and parameter adjustment (BASE_FREQ, PHASE_RATE, STROKE_LENGTH, STROKE_OFFSET, LPF ALPHA, PID gains, etc.)
-- Multi-host support: distribute servo commands to multiple HUBs
-- Start/Stop OSC sending with smoothing/filtering
-- Homing, Init, Release, Step, ResetPos, SetTargetPosition, GetTargetPosition
-- OSC receive support: listens on multiple ports (default: 50100–50103) and maps feedback to motorID
-- Persistent parameter storage in `params.json`
-- Modular code: `osc_params.py`, `osc_modes.py`, `osc_sender.py`, `osc_receiver.py`, `send_osc_webUI.py`

 ## Requirements

 - Python 3.8+